 Code of Ethics for Finance Professionals

-The purpose of the Code of Ethics for Finance Professionals is to promote honest and ethical conduct and adherence with the law, particularly as related to the maintenance of JPMorgan Chase & Co. financial books and records and the preparation of its financial statements.
+The purpose of the Code of Ethics for Finance Professionals is to promote honest and ethical conduct, and adherence with the law, particularly as related to the maintenance of JPMorgan Chase & Co.’s financial books and records and the preparation of External Financial Reporting.
 Noncompliance with applicable ethics laws and regulations can result in significant legal and regulatory exposure to the firm, as well as cause serious reputational harm.

 The obligations outlined by this Code of Ethics are a supplement to, and do not replace employee responsibilities and obligations listed in the firm's Code of Conduct .
 Adherence to this Code of Ethics is a term and condition of employment for Finance Officers and Professionals.
 The firm will take all necessary actions to enforce it, up to and including immediate dismissal.